NGWPC/flow-dispersal/README.md

 # **Proportional Streamflow Disaggregation Using Precipitation and Land Cover in disjoint hydrologic and hydraulic networks**

+Our goal with this work is to develop a statistical downscaling method that can take predicted or observered streamflow and disaggregate it into its contributing components.
+Our method seeks to (1) Captures Real-Time Storm Dynamics, (2) model true river drainage and proportional flow distribution while (3) ensuring continuous downstream flow accumulation.
 For testing disaggregation methods, the following data sets and transformations were used.

 ## **Data:**